OffchainLabs/nitro/docs/inside-arbitrum-nitro/inside_arbitrum_nitro.md

 Let's follow a user's transaction through this process.

-First, the user creates a transaction, uses their wallet to sign it, and sends it to the Nitro chain's sequencer.
-The sequencer's job, as its name implies, is to take the arriving transactions, put them into an ordered sequence, and publish that sequence.
+First, the user creates a transaction, uses their wallet to sign it, and sends it to the Nitro chain's Sequencer.
+The Sequencer's job, as its name implies, is to take the arriving transactions, put them into an ordered sequence, and publish that sequence.

 Once the transactions are sequenced, they are run through the *state transition function*, one by one, in order.
 The state transition function takes as input the current state of the chain (account balances, contract code, and so on), along with the next transaction.
 It updates the state and sometimes emits a new Layer 2 block on the Nitro chain.

-Because the protocol doesn't trust the sequencer not to put garbage into its sequence, the state transition function will detect and discard any invalid transactions in the sequence.
-A well-behaved sequencer will filter out invalid transactions so the state transition function never sees them--and this reduces cost and therefore keeps transactions fees low--but Nitro will still work correctly no matter what the sequencer puts into its feed.
-(Transactions in the feed are signed by their senders, so the sequencer can't create forged transactions.)
+Because the protocol doesn't trust the Sequencer not to put garbage into its sequence, the state transition function will detect and discard any invalid (e.g., improperly formed) transactions in the sequence.
+A well-behaved Sequencer will filter out invalid transactions so the state transition function never sees them--and this reduces cost and therefore keeps transactions fees low--but Nitro will still work correctly no matter what the Sequencer puts into its feed.
+(Transactions in the feed are signed by their senders, so the Sequencer can't create forged transactions.)

 The state transition function is deterministic, which means that its behavior depends only on the current state and the contents of the next transaction--and nothing else.
 Because of this determinism, the result of a transaction T will depend only on the genesis state of the chain, the transactions before T in the sequence, and T itself.